 Lower costs.
-10DLC numbers have lower monthly costs than dedicated short codes, and cost about the same as a local long code phone number.
+10DLC numbers have lower monthly costs than dedicated short codes.
 So, businesses that can’t afford a short code number or don’t send enough messages to justify paying for a short code have a cost-efficient alternative.

 Additionally, businesses will be able to convert their existing landlines to 10DLC numbers.
 This means businesses can send more messages from their existing phone number, and won’t have to pay for an additional number to get 10DLC capabilities.

 Better Deliverability.
-Because 10DLC numbers are sanctioned by the term vendors, messages sent on these numbers are more likely going to reach the recipient than with regular local long codes.
+Because 10DLC numbers are pre-approved by mobile network operators, messages sent on these numbers are more likely to reach the recipient than with regular local long codes.

 Who should consider using 10DLC?

 Some businesses will still be better off using a short code or a toll-free number, depending on their message volume and SMS budget.
 But, 10DLC numbers will help businesses that fall in that middle ground between short codes and toll-free long codes in terms of message volume and budget.

 10DLC might not be ideal for every business.
-But, it presents opportunities for more businesses to reach more customers with A2P messaging -- make sure to check out our 10DLC FAQs page for additional information on this initiative.
+But, it presents opportunities for more businesses to reach more customers with A2P messaging.
+Make sure to check out our 10DLC knowledge base for FAQs and additional information on this initiative.